Pelumiade/Pelumiade/README.md

 - 👋 Hi, I’m @Pelumiade
-- 👀 I’m interested in being a software engineer
+- 👀 I’m interested in being a software engineer(Backend Engineer)
 - 🌱 I’m currently learning on ALX
-- 💞️ I’m looking to collaborate on projects relating to software engineer
+- 💞️ I’m looking for an Internship program for software engineer to learn more
-- 📫 How to reach me ...
+- 📫 pelumifola@gmail.com

 <!---
 Pelumiade/Pelumiade is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.